pmean/build-website/text/14/01/git.md

 deposition requirements from journals and mandates from funders.
 Despite this increase in transparency, it is still difficult to reproduce or build upon the findings of most scientific publications without access to a more complete workflow.
-Findings:Â  Version control systems (VCS), which have long been used to maintain code repositories in the software industry, are now finding new applications in science.
+Findings:  Version control systems (VCS), which have long been used to maintain code repositories in the software industry, are now finding new applications in science.
 One such open source VCS, Git, provides a lightweight yet robust framework that is